 Students are expected to use alcohol in a safe responsible manner consistent with federal law and the laws of Pennsylvania.
 Possession, use, sale, manufacturing, or distribution of alcoholic beverages except as permitted by law and expressly permitted by college policy, is prohibited.
-Alcoholic beverages may not, in any circumstances be used by, possessed by, distributed to, sold, or furnished to any person under twenty-one (21) years of age.
+Alcoholic beverages may not, in any circumstances be used by, possessed by or distributed or sold to any person under twenty-one (21) years of age.
+Students who are of legal drinking age cannot store alcohol in common or shared areas of residential buildings that are accessible to all residents.
+Alcohol is not permitted in any first-year residence halls, except for the rooms of sophomore, junior and senior students who are of legal drinking age.